 - 3. Purpose of Multi-state Voluntary Disclosure Procedures - 3.1.
 The purpose of this document is to set forth guidelines with respect to multistate voluntary disclosure in order to ensure fair and consistent treatment of all taxpayers.
-This in turn allows taxpayers to better order their affairs with respect to these procedures, and to reduce the burden on state and taxpayer

-- 3.2.
-Participating states believe that established guidelines will encourage greater participation in multi-state voluntary disclosure by taxpayers and states, and thereby increase compliance with state tax laws, to the benefit of the citizens of the participating states and of taxpayers wishing assistance to come into compliance. - 4.
-Adoption of Procedures - 4.1.
+This in turn allows taxpayers to better order their affairs with respect to these procedures, and to reduce the burden on state and taxpayer personnel by reducing the need to address policy issues on a case by case basis. - 3.2.
+Participating states believe that established guidelines will encourage greater participation in multi-state voluntary disclosure by taxpayers and states, and thereby increase compliance with state tax laws, to the benefit of the citizens of the participating states and of taxpayers wishing assistance to come into compliance.

+4. Adoption of Procedures

+- 4.1.
 All member states of the NNP accept these procedures as the state's procedure with respect to multi-state voluntary disclosure except: - 4.1.1.
-The following states accept no part of these procedures: \\\\\; and - 4.1.2.
+The following states accept no part of these procedures: ; and - 4.1.2.
 A state may opt out of a particular section, which is noted by footnote where it occurs in the text. - 4.2.
 These procedures do not apply to a state's single-state voluntary disclosure program. - 4.3.
 Except as a state may exempt itself per § 4.1.1 or 4.1.2, NNP member states adopt these procedures as an expression of current policy based on discretionary administrative authority; they shall not be construed to be promulgation of regulations. - 4.4.
 Participating states acknowledge that taxpayers entering into multi-state voluntary disclosure do so in reliance on these procedures; therefore, participating states agree to apply to a taxpayer with an Open MVD case the procedures as they existed when that taxpayer opened that MVD case.